leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 - `function Person(){}` - function declaration, function is declared but is not executed
 - `var person = Person()` - function expression, the variable `var person` has been defined and contains a value reference to a Person function.
 Javascript expressions always return a value.
 - `var person = new Person()` - function constructor, when we add the keyword 'new', we are instantiating a new object of the Person class constructor.

 <br />
 <br />
 <div id="answer-20"></div>

 ### What's the difference between `.call` and `.apply`?
-- They are both part of binding to a function/object.
-- `.call` - binds a single object to another.
-- `.apply`- binds an array of objects.
-- ///////
 They differ in how they handle function arguments:
-- `.call` - requires the arguments to be listed individually
+- `.call` - requires the arguments to be listed individually.
-- `.apply` - allows you to invoke the function with `arguments` array as the second argument
+- `.apply` - allows you to invoke the function with `arguments` array as the second argument.

 <br />
 <br />
 <div id="answer-21"></div>